ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/gameplay-framework/GameMode.md

 - Managed in GameMode but then set in the GameState class

 1. EnteringMap = initial state.
 Actors not yet ticking & world not initialized.
-Transition on =&gt;
+Transition on =>

    a) things are fully loaded

 2) WaitingToStart: HandleMatchIsWaitingToStart() called when entering this state.
 Actors are ticking, players have not yet spawned.
-Transitions on =&gt;
+Transitions on =>

    a) ReadyToStartMatch() returns true

    b) Someone calls StartMatch()

 3. InProgress: HandleMatchHasStarted called on enter.
 Calls BeginPlay() on all Actors just incase it wasn’t called in HandleMatchIsWaitingToStart().
 Normal gameplay.
-Transitions on =&gt;
+Transitions on =>

    a) ReadyToEndMatch() == true

    b) Someone calls EndMatch()

 4) WaitingPostMatch: HandleMatchHasEnded() on enter.
 Actors still ticking but new players not accepted.
-Transitions on =&gt;
+Transitions on =>

    ​ a) Map transfer starts

 5. LeavingMap: HandleLeavingMap() on enter.
 Match stays in this state while transferring to a new map

-6. Aborted: failure state.
+5. Aborted: failure state.
 Started from AbortMatch()

 Events that are fired: